darraghoriordan/darragh-oriordan-com/src/pages/2019/12/29/pr-template-azure-devops-github/index.md

 | Github       | docs/pull_request_template.md                   |
 | Azure DevOps | /docs/pull_request_template/my_template_name.md |

-The content will usually be added to the description field of the PR.

-Here is the checklist I use.
+Here's the checklist I use.
 Is there anything you would add or remove??

 ```md
 # Summary